jdiehll/correcTIR/README.md

 T_air: Air temperature measurements in degrees Celsius.

-RH: Relative humidity measuremetns in float percent (%).
+RH: Relative humidity measurements in float percent (%).

-LW_IN: Incoming longwave radiation measuremetns in W/m².
+LW_IN: Incoming longwave radiation measurements in W/m².

 _Note: The software supports reading multiple auxiliary files when variables are recorded at different time intervals.
 For example:_